East Asian Diaspora and The Joy Luck Club

 Mosaic narrative

-Each of four sections begins with a parable, a literary vignette
+Each of four sections begins with a parable, akin to a literary vignette

 Language: